Éric Winogradsky

-Éric Winogradsky (born 22 April 1966) is a French former professional tennis player.
+Éric Winogradsky (born 22 April 1966) is a French tennis coach and a former professional player.

+Career

 He never reached a final in singles on the ATP Tour, but was much more successful in doubles, winning two titles and finishing runner-up at the 1989 French Open.

 At the 1987 French Open, Winogradsky upset Stefan Edberg in straight sets en route to the third round.

+Coaching

 He was Jo-Wilfried Tsonga's coach from 2004 until 2011.
+Since 2024, he is coaching Lucas Pouille.